emersonrp/bindcontrol/README.md

 * Chat binds with optional 'typing' notifier
 * Custom Binds
     * create simple binds using PowerBinder, a flexible tool for putting together arbitrary commands into bind strings
+    * complex binds, chains of PowerBinder actions that fire sequentially on multiple presses of a keybind
     * buffer binds, allowing quick one-key buffing of each teammate and/or pet
 * Speed-on-Demand
     * based on [citybinder](http://sourceforge.net/projects/citybinder/) and the original Gnarly's SoD keybinds